-Openfabric is a young Landscape Architecture and Urban Design practice based in Rotterdam (the Netherlands), founded in 2011 by Francesco Garofalo and Barbara Costantino.
-It is currently engaging in various countries such as Netherlands, Albania, Italy, China, Colombia and Peru.
+Openfabric is a young Landscape Architecture and Urban Design practice based in Rotterdam [NL] and Milan [IT], founded in 2011 by Francesco Garofalo.
+It is currently engaging in various countries such as Netherlands, Italy, Russia, China, UAE, Georgia, Albania, Colombia and Peru.

 We cover the many facets of public realm processes with our experience and by involving in our team, for each project, specialists from other fields of expertise.

-Openfabric work has been awarded and widely exhibited, from AIA New York to Materdo Madrid, COAC Barcelona and to the 2014 Venice Architecture Biennale ‘Fundamentals’.
-Openfabric members are invited to lecture internationally on a continuous base, including lecturing and guest critic at MIT (Cambridge MA), Cornell University (Ithaca, NY), RAoB (Rotterdam, the Netherlands), Genoa University of Architecture (Genoa, Italy), Master of Human Settlements KU Leuven (Leuven, Belgium), Politecnico di Milano (Milan, Italy).
+Openfabric work has been awarded and widely exhibited, from Triennale di Milano, AIA New York to Matadero Madrid, COAC Barcelona and to the 2014 Venice Architecture Biennale ‘Fundamentals’.
+Openfabric members are invited to lecture internationally on a continuous base, including lecturing and guest critic at MIT [USA], Cornell University [USA], Genoa University of Architecture [IT], Master of Human Settlements KU Leuven [BE], TU Delft [NL], Wuhan Center of Arts [CN], Strelka [RU] and teaching at Politecnico di Milano [IT], Amsterdam Academie van Bouwkunst [NL], Rotterdam Academie van Bouwkunst [NL].

 Team members and collaborators are/have been: